dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ## A Quick Recap: Allocating Memory

 There are many kinds of memory allocators in the osdev world (physical, virtual, and others) with various subtypes (page frame, bitmap, etc ...).
-For the following section we assume the following components are present:
+For the next section we assume the following components are present:

 - a physical memory allocator.
 - a virtual memory allocator (using paging).